 Michael Hammer renowned for his book on Reengineering the Corporation, advised, “Zero in on the assumption that interferes with achieving a strategic goal, and then figure out how to get rid of it.”
 You can root out orthodoxies by identifying existing assumptions and overturning them to illuminate blind spots or limiting beliefs to look at your problem in a new way.

-One of my favorite examples comes from Alan Robinson (co-author of Corporate Creativity).
+One of my favourite examples comes from Alan Robinson (co-author of Corporate Creativity).
 He described how KC Fine Furniture trained delivery drivers in interior decoration so that when they deliver furniture to the customer, they help arrange the room, and accessorize.
 As a result, their rejection rate dropped from 10% (the industry standard) to 1%.
 Who would have thought of training a truck driver to be a decorator?

 Question your assumptions

-When Edward Jenner reversed his framing question from why do people? get small pox to why dairymaids apparently do not, he discovered that harmless cowpox gave protection against deadly smallpox.
+When Edward Jenner reversed his framing question from why do people? get smallpox to why dairymaids apparently do not, he discovered that harmless cowpox gave protection against deadly smallpox.
 He created a vaccine that helped eradicate smallpox as a scourge in the western world.

-When Albert Sloan was president of General Motors in 1923, he pioneered the concept of installment planning for car dealers, reversing the assumption that customers had to pay for a car before driving it.
+When Albert Sloan was president of General Motors in 1923, he pioneered the concept of instalment planning for car dealers, reversing the assumption that customers had to pay for a car before driving it.
 Now we can drive the car out of the lot first, then pay, and pay, and pay!

 The Assumption Reversal Technique